-There are several reasons why attribution so hard in cyberspace.
+There are several reasons why attribution is so hard in cyberspace.

 (1) Schneier cites the obvious one – it’s easy for actors to disguise their geographic origins by using VPNs, Tor, jump hosts etc. Many of the North Korean cyber actors, for example, mount their attacks from China.